Types of cheese: Soft cheese

 Soft cheeses include soft-ripened cheeses, some blue cheeses, some pasta filata cheeses, and fresh cheeses.
 They are often spreadable, but do not generally melt or brown well.
-Soft cheeses are generally produced in a cool and humid environment and tend to have very short maturation periods: cream cheeses, which are not matured; Brie and Neufchâtel that mature for no more than a month, and Neufchâtel which can be sold after 10 days of maturation.
+Soft cheeses are generally produced in a cool and humid environment and tend to have very short maturation periods: cream cheeses, which are not matured; Brie, that matures for no more than a month; and Neufchâtel, which can be sold after 10 days of maturation.

 The higher moisture content of soft cheeses will mean they spoil faster than hard cheeses and are kept at low temperatures to delay spoiling.

 The moisture content of soft cheeses is between 55–80% of its dry weight.